J. Marion Sims: Trismus nascentium

-Whenever there are poverty, and filth, and laziness, or where the intellectual capacity is cramped, the moral and social feelings blunted, there it will be oftener found.
-Wealth, a cultivated intellect, a refined mind, an affectionate heart, are comparatively exempt from the ravages of this unmercifully fatal malady.
-But expose this class to the same physical causes, and they become equal sufferers with the first.

 Sims also thought trismus nascentium developed from skull bone movement during protracted births.
 To test this, Sims used a shoemaker's awl to pry the skull bones of enslaved infants into alignment.
-These experiments had a 100% fatality rate.
 Sims often performed autopsies on the corpses, which he kept for further research on the condition.
-He blamed these fatalities on "the sloth and ignorance of their mothers and the black midwives who attended them", as opposed to the extensive experimental surgeries that he conducted upon the babies.
+He blamed these fatalities on "the sloth and ignorance of their mothers and the black midwives who attended them," not the extensive experimental surgeries that he conducted upon the babies.

-Background

-The use of enslaved people for medical research was uncontroversial in the Antebellum South.
-A prospectus from the 1830s of the South Carolina Medical College, the leading medical school in the South, pointed out to prospective students that it had an advantage of a peculiar character: